-On March 2, 2020, the Company and Wallbridge Mining Company Limited ("Wallbridge") announced that they have entered into a definitive agreement (the "Arrangement Agreement"), whereby Wallbridge will, among other things, acquire all of the issued and outstanding shares of Balmoral, in an all-stock transaction, pursuant to a plan of arrangement (the "Transaction").
+On March 2, 2020, the Company and Wallbridge entered into a definitive agreement (the "Arrangement Agreement"), whereby Wallbridge will, subject to the approval of the Company's shareholders and receipt of certain regulatory and legal approvals,, acquire all of the issued and outstanding shares of Balmoral, in an all-stock transaction, pursuant to a plan of arrangement (the "Transaction").
 The Arrangement Agreement has been filed by the Company on SEDAR (www.sedar.ca).

 Under the terms of the Arrangement Agreement, subject to the approval of the shareholders of the Company at a Special Meeting of the shareholders to be held on May 7, 2020 and receipt of necessary court and regulatory approvals, all of the issued and outstanding shares of the Company will be exchanged at a ratio of 0.71 of a Wallbridge common share for each 1.0 common share of the Company.
-Upon completion of the Transaction, existing Wallbridge and the Company's shareholders will own approximately 82% and 18% of the Wallbridge's pro forma issued and outstanding shares, respectively.
+Upon completion of the Transaction, existing Wallbridge and the Company's shareholders will own approximately 82% and 18% of Wallbridge's pro forma issued and outstanding shares, respectively.